CosmWasm/cosmwasm.github.io/docs/core/migrating.md

   +assert_eq!(addr.as_str(), "admin");
   ```

-  But keep in mind that this is case sensitive (while addresses are not).
+  But keep in mind that this is case-sensitive (while addresses are not).

 - Replace all uses of `Mul<Decimal> for Uint128` and
   `Mul<Decimal256> for Uint256` with `Uint{128,256}::mul_floor`: